cedrickchee/YDKGo/content/docs/design/error_handling/_index.md

 there a concrete value stored inside the error interface?
 The answer is yes.

 When the answer is yes, now the developer writing this code has to make a choice.
 It's really boolean.
-Am I gonna handle the error here, or not?
+Am I going to handle the error here, or not?

 If the answer is handling the error here, we deal with it.
-But if the answer is no, I'm not gonna handle the error, then there's only one thing you're allowed to do, and that is wrap the error with context.
+But if the answer is no, I will not handle the error, then there's only one thing you're allowed to do, and that is wrap the error with context.

-We would prefer to handle the error, the lower in the call stack we handle the error, the better opportunity you're gonna have for recovery.
+We would prefer to handle the error, the lower in the call stack we handle the error, the better opportunity you will have for recovery.

 In this case the developer has decided not to handle the error.
 They don't have to worry about logging and recovery anymore.
 All they worry about is the wrap